Position/Title: Assistant Professor and McIntosh Family Professor in Poultry Nutrition

 Office: ANNU 226

-Elijah Kiarie grew up in Central Kenya on a small farm where his family raised pigs, chickens and cows – but just a few of each.
+Elijah Kiarie grew up in Central Kenya on a small farm where his family raised pigs, chickens, and cows – but just a few of each.
 This led to an interest in learning more about animal science and nutrition.
 His research work is now focused primarily in poultry.
 Elijah joined the University of Guelph in 2016 in the McIntosh Family Professorship in Poultry Nutrition position.
-In addition to his academic degrees he also has University of Manitoba Certificate of Higher Education Teaching and University of Georgia International Poultry Course.
+In addition to his academic degrees he also has the University of Manitoba Certificate of Higher Education Teaching and University of Georgia International Poultry Course.